hasmhib/unit3-2024/README.md

     # Plotting the bar graph
     # Code continues
 ```
-This code creates a bar graph showing the distribution of pillow materials based on customer preferences and displays it in the application.
+This code creates a bar graph showing the distribution of pillow materials based on customer preferences and displays it within the application.
 It first ensures a directory for storing bar graphs exists, then generates a path for the new graph.
-It sets initial counts of various pillow materials to zero and queries the 'customers' table to update these counts based on actual customer data that are stored in the database.
-Using this data, it plots a bar graph with materials on the x-axis and customer counts on the y-axis, saves the graph to the 'bar_graph' path, and then updates the application's UI to display the new graph by clearing previous images in the chart container and adding the new bar graph image.
+It sets initial counts of various pillow materials to zero and queries the 'customers' table to add these counts based on actual customer data that are stored in the 'customers' database.
+Using this data, it plots a bar graph with materials on the x-axis and quantity on the y-axis, saves the graph to the 'bar_graph' path, and then updates the application's UI to display the new graph by clearing previous images in the chart container and adding the new bar graph image.

 <img width="max" alt="Screenshot 2024-03-11 at 0 48 04 AM" src="https://github.com/hasmhib/unit3-2024/assets/142870448/8194d969-4fc8-4898-aae5-a50a61cca65b">

-Fig. 9: _An example of bar graphs shown in "FinanceScreen"_
+Fig. 11: _An example of bar graphs shown in "FinanceScreen"_

 ### 'update_table' functions _(class CustomerScreen)_